Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Areas within the Test Subject Zone used solely for the purpose of guarding from Security personnel, including watchtowers, lower Test Subject Zone airlock, and the Test Subject Zone hills, are restricted to Security Personnel.*

-*b) The Regulations Department Sector within the Test Subject Zone is restricted to Regulation Personnel, personnel who spawn with weapons and personnel ranking Classification - A or above.
+*b) The Regulations Department Sector within the Test Subject Zone is restricted to Regulations Personnel, and personnel ranking Classification - A and above.
 Members of the Regulations Department may grant access to the RD Sector to other personnel during interviews or for other affairs that involve those concerned and the Regulations Department.*

-*c) Any NCM may seek shelter in the RD sector if there is currently an ongoing hostile raid, Test Subject riot, or an Entity Breach in the Viewing Area of TSZ.*
+*c) The Innovation Department Sector within the Test Subject Zone is restricted to Innovation Personnel, and personnel ranking Classification - A and above.*

-*d) The interrogation room in the lower Test Subject zone is restricted to Operations Personnel and Regulations Personnel for appropriate use, with such being determined by their respective department's guidelines.*
+*d) The Security Corps Armory within the Upper Test Subject Zone is restricted to Security Personnel and personnel ranking Classification - O and above.*

+*e) The Engineering Department Hangars within the Upper Test Subject Zone is restricted to Engineering Personnel, personnel who spawn with weapons and personnel ranking Classification - A or above.*

+*f) Security Personnel may enter all the aforementioned places in order to check or deal with any hostile forces.*

+*g) Regulations Personnel may enter all the aforementioned places in order to deal with any legislation infractors.*

 8) The Main Encampment in general is restricted only to which areas a Corporation Personnel may access with their default keycard.